chickenzord/ksw/README.md

 ksw context-name
 ```

+**First time (not in a ksw session):**
-1. Try loading kubeconfig file from these locations:
+1. Loads kubeconfig from these locations (in order):
-   1. Path set in `KSW_KUBECONFIG_ORIGINAL` (more on this below)
+   - Path set in `KSW_KUBECONFIG_ORIGINAL`
-   2. Path set in `KUBECONFIG`
+   - Path set in `KUBECONFIG`
-   3. Default location `$HOME/.kube/config`
+   - Default location `$HOME/.kube/config`
-2. Minify and flatten the config so it only contains clusters and users used by the specificed "context-name", then put it in a temp file
+2. Minifies the config to only include the cluster, user, and context for the specified context
+3. Writes the minified config to a temporary file
-3. Start a new shell ([same with the currently used](https://github.com/riywo/loginshell)) with `KUBECONFIG` set to the temp file
+4. Replaces the ksw process with your shell using `exec`, setting `KUBECONFIG` to the temp file
+5. Your shell now uses the isolated context - kubectl commands work immediately

+**When already in a ksw session:**
+1. Running `ksw another-context` detects you're already in a session
+2. Updates the existing temp kubeconfig file with the new context
+3. Returns immediately - kubectl sees the new context right away
+4. No nested shells, no process spawning

-4. Additionally, these environment variables also set in the sub-shell:
+**Environment variables available in the shell:**
-   - `KSW_KUBECONFIG_ORIGINAL`: To keep track of original kubeconfig file when starting recursive shells
+- `KSW_KUBECONFIG_ORIGINAL`: Path to your original kubeconfig file
+- `KSW_KUBECONFIG`: Path to the temp minified kubeconfig
-   - `KSW_KUBECONFIG`: Same value as KUBECONFIG
+- `KUBECONFIG`: Same as KSW_KUBECONFIG (standard kubectl environment variable)
-   - `KSW_ACTIVE`: Always set to "true"
+- `KSW_ACTIVE`: Always set to "true" when in a ksw session
-   - `KSW_SHELL`: Path to the shell (e.g. `/bin/zsh`)
+- `KSW_SHELL`: Path to your shell (e.g. `/bin/zsh`)

-   - `KSW_LEVEL`: Nesting level of the shell, starting at 1 when first running ksw
-   - `KSW_CONTEXT`: Kube context name used when running ksw
+> **Note:** Starting from v0.5.0, ksw uses `syscall.Exec()` to replace its process with your shell, eliminating the ksw process from the process tree.
+When switching contexts within a ksw session, the kubeconfig file is updated in-place without spawning new shells, avoiding any nesting issues.

 ## Wait, why am I creating this?